 The importance of aftercare for addiction recovery

-He goes on to say “There are many organisations that can provide detoxification for addiction sufferers but the issue is really what happens AFTER detoxification.
-At times this road can be very difficult and the recovering patients require all the help they can get.”
+He goes on to say: “There are many organisations that can provide detoxification for addiction sufferers but the issue is really what happens AFTER detoxification.
+At times, this road can be very difficult and the recovering patients require all the help they can get.

-“It is not uncommon nowadays for a patient to be detoxified many times; I personally know addicts or alcoholics that have been detoxed more than fifty times but on returning to their environment or community they are ill-equipped to deal with life and they end up ‘using’ or slipping back into alcoholism again.”
+“It is not uncommon nowadays for a patient to be detoxified many times; I personally know addicts or alcoholics that have been detoxed more than 50 times but on returning to their environment or community they are ill-equipped to deal with life and they end up ‘using’ or slipping back into alcoholism again.”

-Detox is a very important part of the process with the research showing that the more effective the detox, then the more chance the individual has on achieving abstinence and then maintaining it.
+Detox is a very important part of the process with research showing that the more effective the detox, the more chance the individual has on achieving abstinence and maintaining it.
 However, detox is only the first step in the recovery process; the individuals must then learn how to keep the illness in the dormant phase.
 Priory specialises in empowering the individual to do this.

 “The essence of recovery is change.
 The truth is, nothing changes if nothing changes”.

-“Aftercare is vital – it not only connects an individual into a supporting community network, but it also provides a safe haven to return to – with people around them who are empathetic, non-judgemental and always there to listen and support.
+“Aftercare is vital – it not only connects an individual into a supporting community network, but it also provides a safe haven to return to, with people around them who are empathetic, non-judgemental and always there to listen and support.
 Being part of a group who foster these qualities is so important.”

-Billy Henderson adds “We know that if people enter into a residential Priory stay with intensive therapy, followed by aftercare groups to support them, they have a much better chance of staying abstinent and managing their own lives.
+Billy Henderson adds: “We know that if people enter into a residential Priory stay with intensive therapy, followed by aftercare groups to support them, they have a much better chance of staying abstinent and managing their own lives.
 Everybody needs and deserves support – aftercare is one of the most important ingredients in the mix.”